 First, proficiency in English is central to understanding achievement and levels of need among pupils who use EAL.
-It can explain 22 per cent of the variation in EAL pupils’ achievement, compared with the three to four per cent that can be explained using gender, free school meal status and ethnicity.
+It can explain 4-6 times as much variation in attainment as ethnicity, gender, and free school meals combined.

 Third, pupils entering the English school system as New to English, at whatever age, may need at least six years of support before they reach the highest levels of proficiency in English, at which point they can fully access the curriculum and achieve their academic potential.